 This platform is one of a kind in its function and application.
 If you would like to find multiple courses from different sources at the same place, look no further than Hackr.io.

 The website’s algorithm allows anyone to post their course, but with votes from users, the best ones get upvoted to the top.
 You can use filters to drown out the irrelevant courses and tutorials and only pick from the ones that match your needs.

 When you learn online, you are empowered to move at your own pace, explore topics more deeply that you care about, and harness the power of virtual communities to accelerate your understanding of foundational topics.

 Building a list of the top resources takes some digging and some guess work.
-Much like sales prospecting one needs to ask questions, poke around, and try the sites out.
+You need to ask questions, poke around, and try the sites out.
 Use this list as your guide, but do your own digging as well.

 These websites are not only educational resources - they are products unto themselves.
 That means that they have strengths and areas for improvement.
 I love building products and by using an array of these websites I have improved my abilities and aptitude.

 I hope these sites help with whatever you are building, be it technology to stream videos, building a web app for yourself, or using technology to cultivate communities around shared interests.

 You now have your stepping stones for learning coding, so start your journey and make a shift for 2021.